AdobeDocs/journey-optimizer.en/help/using/email/email-opt-out.md

 ## One-click opt-out {#one-click-opt-out}

+One-click unsubscribe is a user-friendly capability which is embedded directly within the email user interface and lets recipients instantly opt out of your mailing lists with a single click.

-To add an opt-out link in your email, follow the steps below.
+To add an opt-out link in your email, follow the steps below:

 1. [Insert a link](../email/message-tracking.md#insert-links) and select **[!UICONTROL One click Opt-out]** as the type of link.